andrewjamesturner0/pandoc-notes/README.md

 be referred to simply by filename, without having to specify the full path the to file.

-`--reference-docx template.docx`  similarly allows a template to be specified for office documents.
+`--reference-doc template.docx`  similarly allows a template to be specified for office documents.

 `--css` allows you to supply a css file for formatting html output.
 This will